 David Embury in The Fine Art of Mixing Drinks had a different ratio: 8 parts Cognac, 2 parts lemon juice, 1 part Cointreau.
 Maybe the Cointreau was sweeter back in David's day?
 Otherwise that is a tart drink, though with the large amount of Cognac relative to the other ingredients maybe you can get away with it.
 Somebody try this ratio and let us know in the comments.

-I am an adherent of the English school with the following proviso: equal parts of Cointreau and lemon juice produce a very tart drink.
-So I drop the lemon juice down somewhat.
+I am an adherent of the English school as I like the Cognac to be forward in this drink (especially a good VSOP).
 A sugared rim on the glass appeared in the 1930s and it complements the English school Sidecar's dryness and strength quite nicely.

 This really is a great drink.
 It is basically a brandy-based Daiquiri or Margarita (stripped down to its base ingredients).
 Do try to use good Cognac or good French brandy.
 Spanish brandy will make a softer drink.
 And by all means, don't substitute Triple Sec for the Cointreau.